Hiya, folks, it's the Zane Rush Limbaugh here on the Zane EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 There is nothing.

-You drink the blueberry, and you are going to think you are eating a blueberry muffin or the peach.
+You drink the blueberry and you are going to think you are eating a blueberry muffin or the peach.

 You're going to think you're having a piece of peach pie.

-We are proud as we can be of these things.
+I cannot emphasize, we are proud as we can be of these things.

 They're just delicious.